Consideration – Meaning, Definition and Essentials

 Exceptions of Consideration:

-There is a general rule, according to section 25 of the contract act, of 1872, that an agreement made without consideration is void.
+There is a general rule, according to section 25 of the Contract Act, of 1872, that an agreement made without consideration is void.
 However, the contract act contains certain exceptions also, where agreements are enforceable even without consideration.
 These cases are as follows:

 1).
 Agreement for Natural Love and Affection/Gift: